THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The saints are God’s Kingdom and through them God will reign forever over the nations of the earth.
 The concept of the manifestation of the sons of God is found in many passages of the Scriptures and is related to the Day of the Lord—the second coming of Christ to the earth.

-And in this mountain [Zion, the Body of Christ, the Christian Church] shall the Lord of hosts make unto all people a feast of fat things, a feast of wines on the lees, of fat things full of marrow, of wines on the lees well refined.
+And in this mountain [victorious saints] the LORD of hosts will make for all people a feast of choice pieces, a feast of wines on the lees, Of fat things full of marrow, Of well-refined wines on the lees.
 (Isaiah 25:6)

 Is it any wonder that the creation is waiting expectantly for the manifestation of the sons of God?
 Their revelation indeed will be the “Jubilee” for all who love God and His ways.